Rosemary Tumusiime: Early life and education

-Tumusiime was born in Entebbe Grade B Hospital, Entebbe, Wakiso District on 17 May 1962 in a Catholic family of the Batooro, as the first born of eight children.
+Tumusiime was born in Entebbe Grade B Hospital, Entebbe, Wakiso District on 17 May 1962 in a Catholic family of the Tooro people, as the first born of eight children.
 Her father Robert Bikaako is a retired meteorologist, and her late mother Mary Bikaako was a school teacher.

 She had her primary education in Entebbe town at St. Theresa Primary School and Lake Victoria School, acquiring her PLE certification in 1975.
 Tumusiime then attended Gayaza High School and Christ The King Secondary School Kalisizo for her O-Level education and Caltec Academy Makerere for her A-Level education, attaining an EACE certification in 1979 and a UACE certification in 1982.
 She was a librarian at Gayaza High School and a student leader at Christ The King Secondary School Kalisizo.

 Tumusiime further advanced to the National College of Business Studies where she attained a Higher Diploma in Marketing in 1991 and then to Makerere University, where she graduated in 1999 with a Bachelor of Commerce.